orbs-network/orbs-contract-sdk/GAMMA.md

-# Gamma - Personal Orbs Blockchain for Developers (in progress)
+# Gamma - Personal Orbs Blockchain for Developers

 Gamma is a personal Orbs blockchain to empower developers to easily and efficiently deploy, run & test smart contracts.</br>
 **Gamma-server** runs an in-memory virtual chain on top of an Orbs blockchain with several nodes on your local machine.

 **Gamma-CLI*** -  command line tool helps developers interact with a Gamma server instance running on their machine.

- >v0.1 is an experimental version of a local Orbs blockchain.
-Please make sure to upgrade it regularly in order to receive bug fixes, new features, and improvements to the smart contract SDK.
-For more info, please visit our [blog](https://medium.com/orbs-network). ”

 &nbsp;

 ## Getting Started...

 ### Prerequisites
+- For mac - [brew](https://brew.sh/) should be installed.

 - [Go](https://golang.org/doc/install) 1.10+ is installed.

-   > Verify installation with `go version`<br/>
+   > Verify installation by typing in terminal `go version`<br/>
-   >The full guide to install Go can be found [here]((https://golang.org/doc/install))
+   >The full guide to install Go can be found [here](https://golang.org/doc/install)).

-- [Docker](https://docs.docker.com/docker-for-mac/install/) is installed and **running** on your machine.
+- Please Make sure [Docker](https://docs.docker.com/docker-for-mac/install/) is installed on your machine.

-- Brew is installed.
-See installation instructions [here](https://brew.sh/).
-- It is recommanded to download Orbs smart contract exmaples in Go for a quick start [avaiable here](https://github.com/orbs-network/orbs-contract-sdk/tree/master/go/examples).
-Smart contract installation instructions [here].(https://github.com/orbs-network/orbs-contract-sdk/blob/master/README.md#installation)
+- Orbs smart contract SDK is installed. installation instructions [here].(https://github.com/orbs-network/orbs-contract-sdk/blob/master/README.md#installation).

 &nbsp;